-- Use geographic information systems (GIS) to develop menus, macros, programs, and user manuals needed to display and evaluate transportation tasks. - Maintain, refine, and enhance the data required to operate the travel demand models, including the road network, segment nodes, and traffic analysis zones. - Provide programming support for modeling and GIS applications. - Create maps and other GIS related publications as needed. - Maintain the GIS based Project Viewer for TIP and RTP projects. - Apply GIS and cartographic modeling techniques to enhance spatial analysis of demographic and travel data. - Develop and support a region traffic data viewer. - Attend meetings and participate on committees of the GIS user groups, network users groups and other technical support groups as needed. - Continue staff training on Cube suite of software. - A consultant will be utilized to determine the method, cost and design for collecting household origin and destination data.
-These data will be used for updating the regional travel demand model (TPF). - A consultant will be utilized to conduct onboard origin-destination survey for transit services operated by regional transit providers (TPF). - Staff will acquire roadway speed data and develop an interface to facilitate its use.
+- Use geographic information systems (GIS) to develop menus, macros, programs, and user manuals needed to display and evaluate transportation tasks. - Maintain, refine, and enhance the data required to operate the travel demand models, including the road network, segment nodes, and traffic analysis zones. - Provide programming support for modeling and GIS applications. - Create maps and other GIS related publications as needed. - Maintain the GIS based Project Viewer for TIP and RTP projects. - Apply GIS and cartographic modeling techniques to enhance spatial analysis of demographic and travel data. - Develop and support a region traffic data viewer. - Attend meetings and participate on committees of the GIS user groups, network user groups, and other technical support groups as needed. - Continue staff training on Cube suite software. - A consultant will be utilized to determine the method, cost, and design for conducting travel surveys to include: Origin-Destination, Commercial Vehicles, Household, External Stations, Special Generators, etc. These data will be used for updating the regional travel demand model. - Staff will develop an interface to make the acquired roadway speed data useable both internally and by the public.

-2.2b Travel Demand Forecasting
+2.2 b Travel Demand Forecasting